A brief note on ChatGPT and artificial intelligence”

 AI can’t know to respect reality, reason, and rights because it has no existential connection to those concepts.
 It can only fake it, and it can fail without remorse or consequence at any point.
 In short, artificial intelligence” is a red herring.
 Let me know when we’re working on actual ethics.
 Tell me when you can teach a computer (or a human!) pride and shame and everything in between.

-3 thoughts on “A brief note on ChatGPT and artificial intelligence”
+3 responses to “A brief note on ChatGPT and artificial intelligence””